haandahl/income-experiences/DesignDocuments/ProjectPlan.md

 #### Project:
 <ul>
 <li>X--Research Chart.js or c3.js to display charts</li>
-<li>IN PROGRESS -- Add a JSP to display search results and complete the Servlet for the search.</li>
+<li>X--Add a JSP to display search results and complete the Servlet for the search.</li>
 <li>X--Update time log</li>
 <li>X--Push work to GitHub</li>
 </ul>